 1 SECTION 1.
-The legislature finds that many grandparents 2 today are stepping in to raise their grandchildren when the children's own parents, many of whom are minors themselves, are 3 4 not able or willing to do so.
-The high cost of living in Hawaii 5 often necessitates that one or both parents work full-time or 6 part-time jobs, some while also attending school, college, or 7 vocational education, to provide for their family and thus 8 require grandparents to raise their grandchildren while the 9 parents are at work or in school or both.
-The financial impact 10 of raising a family in Hawaii is further compounded for single-11 parent households who often have to work two jobs to support 12 their family.
-In addition, grandparents sometimes take on the 13 responsibility to raise their grandchildren when the child's own 14 parents abandon them or when the children can no longer live 15 with them because of the parent's mental disorder, substance 16 abuse, or incarceration.
-Grandparents may have the added burden 17 of caring for children who suffered from abuse or neglect from
+The legislature finds that many grandparents 2 today are stepping in to raise their grandchildren when the 3 children's parents, many of whom are minors themselves, are not 4 able or willing to do so.
+The high cost of living in Hawaii 5 often necessitates that one or both parents work full-time or part-time jobs, some while also attending school, college, or 6 vocational education, to provide for their family.
+As a result, 7 8 grandparents must raise their grandchildren while the parents 9 are at work or in school or both.
+The financial impact of 10 raising a family in Hawaii is further compounded for single-11 parents who often have to work two jobs to support their family.
+12 In addition, grandparents sometimes take on the responsibility 13 of raising grandchildren who are abandoned by their parents or 14 can no longer live with them because of a parent's mental 15 disorder, substance abuse, or incarceration.
+Grandparents may 16 have the added burden of caring for children who suffer from 17 abuse or neglect from a parent.
+These children may feel insecure and afraid, and may be angry at their situation and even embarrassed by it.